[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Yann: Male voice

-As you can hear, Ondoku's French audio is
+As you can see, Ondoku's French audio is of such high quality that you might think:

-Beyond French learning, it can be used for a wide range of purposes such as video narration and announcements.
+Beyond French language learning, it can be used for a wide range of purposes, such as video narration and announcements.

-When you want to read aloud text written in a textbook, typing special characters such as é, à, ç, œ, or accent marks on a keyboard can be very difficult.
+When you want to read aloud text written in a textbook, it's very difficult to type special characters or accent marks such as é, à, ç, or œ on a keyboard.

-The AI app Ondoku is equipped with an image read-aloud feature that eliminates such tedious work.
+The AI app 『Ondoku』 features an image (photo) reading function that eliminates such tedious work.

 - Access the Ondoku site

-- Upload an image (photo) showing the French text you want to read
+- Upload an image (photo) containing the French text you want to read

 - Click the read aloud button

-With just these steps, it will read the French from the image or photo and read it aloud with a native voice.
+With just these steps, it will read the French from the image or photo and play it back with native audio.

-It is also recommended for reading long texts from books or textbooks.
+It is also recommended for reading long texts from books and textbooks.

-Since it is a very convenient feature, why not try reading aloud your own French textbook?
+It's a very convenient feature, so why not try reading aloud the French textbook you have on hand?

-Choose Pronunciation by Region, such as Mainland France or Canada (Quebec)
+Choose Pronunciations by Region, such as Mainland France and Canada (Quebec)

 Ondoku's French also supports Canadian pronunciation!